 So as much as you may hate your job or want to jump right into the exciting and exhilarating world of freelancing, there’s a right way to make the switch.
 So take a deep breath, settle in, take some notes.
-Or better yet, bookmark this page, because we’re going to walk you through how to successfully transition from your day job to freelancing full time in this guide.
+Or better yet, bookmark this page, because we’re going to walk you through how to become a freelancer online—from transitioning from your day job to freelancing full time.

 Ready?
 Let’s go!

 The 3 Things You Need to Do Before You Start Freelancing